TOP 7 Managed Kubernetes Platforms

 - $0.20 per hour for each Amazon EKS cluster

-- Pay for AWS resources (e.g. EC2 instances or EBS volumes) for Kubernetes worker nodes according to Amazon EC2 pricing page.
+- Pay for AWS resources (e.g. EC2 instances or EBS volumes) for Kubernetes worker nodes according to the Amazon EC2 pricing page.

 Azure Kubernetes Service (AKS) makes it simple to deploy a managed Kubernetes cluster in Azure.
-As a hosted Kubernetes service, Azure handles all heavy lifting of all the complexity, operational overhead of managing a Kubernetes cluster for you.
+As a hosted Kubernetes service, Azure handles all heavy lifting of all the complexity, the operational overhead of managing a Kubernetes cluster for you.